Bart Allen

 Bartholomew Henry "Bart" Allen II is a superhero appearing in American comic books published by DC Comics.
 A speedster, he first appeared under the alias Impulse and later became the second Kid Flash and the fourth Flash.
 Created by Mark Waid and Mike Wieringo, Bart first made a cameo in The Flash (vol. 2) #91 in 1994 before his full debut in issue #92.
 He has since been featured as the lead character in Impulse (1995–2002) and The Flash: The Fastest Man Alive (2006–2007).
 Bart also appears in the series Young Justice and Teen Titans as a member of both superhero teams.

-As first conceived by writers, Bart was born in the 30th century to Meloni Thawne and Don Allen, and is part of a complex family tree of superheroes and supervillains.
-His father, Don, is one of the Tornado Twins and his paternal grandfather is Barry Allen, the second Flash.
-His paternal grandmother, Iris West, is also the adoptive aunt of the third Flash, Wally West (Bart's first cousin once removed).
-Additionally, Bart is the first cousin of XS, a Legionnaire and daughter of Dawn Allen.
-On his mother's side, he is a descendant of supervillains Professor Zoom and Cobalt Blue as well as the half-brother of Owen Mercer, the second Captain Boomerang.
-In addition to these relatives, he had a supervillain clone known as Inertia.

-For most of his superhero career, Bart was the teenage sidekick to Wally West.
-After West's apparent death in the Infinite Crisis crossover event in 2006, Bart became the Flash.
-His tenure as the Flash was brief and concluded with his death in issue 13 of The Flash: The Fastest Man Alive.
-Bart remained dead for two years of publication before being resurrected in 2009's Final Crisis: Legion of 3 Worlds.
-During DC's The New 52 era, Bart Allen was reintroduced in Teen Titans as the alias of an amnesiac revolutionary from the future named Bar Torr; the character was later written out of comics, and his tenure erased from continuity by the subsequent DC Rebirth initiative.
-The original Bart Allen was brought back as part of DC Rebirth's Wonder Comics Young Justice series.

 Outside of comics, Bart has been portrayed by Kyle Gallner in the live-action television series Smallville.
 Jason Marsden voiced the character in the animated series Young Justice.
 Jordan Fisher portrays a variation of the character as the future son of Barry Allen and Iris West-Allen starting in the seventh season of The CW Arrowverse television series The Flash as a recurring character.

+Publication history

+Initially, Bart Allen was the sidekick of Wally West.
+After Wally West's apparent death in the Infinite Crisis crossover event in 2006, Bart became the Flash.
+His tenure as the Flash was brief and concluded with his death in issue 13 of The Flash: The Fastest Man Alive.
+Series writer Marc Guggenheim stated that his death was an editorial decision, and that he was instructed that his five-issue run would have to end with Bart's death.

+Bart remained dead for two years of publication before being resurrected in the 2009 series Final Crisis: Legion of 3 Worlds.
+During DC's The New 52 era, Bart Allen was reintroduced in Teen Titans as the alias of an amnesiac revolutionary from the future named Bar Torr; the character was later written out of comics, and his tenure erased from continuity by the subsequent DC Rebirth initiative.
+The original Bart Allen was brought back in the 2019 series Young Justice.